ietf-wg-asdf/SDF/sdf.md

 (for instance, {{-sdflink}}) may be all that is needed to fully enable modeling them.

-Actions may have (or lack) qualities of idempotence and side-effect safety (see {{Section 9.2 of RFC9110@-http}} for more on these terms).
+Actions may have (or lack) the characteristics of idempotence and side-effect safety (see {{Section 9.2 of RFC9110@-http}} for more on these terms).

 Base SDF only provides data constraint modeling and semantics for the input and output data of definitions in `sdfAction` groups.